UK Economy Shows No Growth In February - UrduPoint

 UK Economy Shows No Growth In February

-LONDON, (UrduPoint / Pakistan Point News - 14th Apr, 2023 ) :Britain's economy failed to grow as expected in February, but a bounce in January was stronger than first thought, official data showed on Thursday.
+LONDON, (UrduPoint / Pakistan Point News - 18th Apr, 2023 ) ::Britain's economy failed to grow as expected in February, but a bounce in January was stronger than first thought, official data showed on Tuesday.

 The Office for National Statistics (ONS) said the economic output was flat in month-on-month terms in February.